RaspAP/raspap-docs/docs/dynamicdns.md

 For this reason, it's recommended to check with your DDNS service provider before enabling this.

 ### Daemon check interval
 Finally, you may define the **Daemon check interval** to control the length of time between updates performed by `ddclient` in the background.
 This value is specified in milliseconds and defaults to 300.

+When you've completed your configuration, choose **Save settings** and **Start Dynamic DNS**.

 ## Troubleshooting
 Behind the scenes, the `ddclient` daemon will determine your external IP using the method you've defined and send this to your DDNS provider.
 Your provider will then update the IP address corresponding to the DNS "A" (or "address") record for your domain.